No 15 Great Pulteney Hotel Review

 We stayed in the old coach house, which is a seperate building at the back of the hotel and has a total of 8 rooms.

 Our room had a super king-size bed, which I must add was super comfy.
-The hotel even has a pillow menu to choose a pillow to suite you (we take our own – anyone else do that?!)
+The hotel even has a pillow menu to choose a pillow to make sure you get a decent nights sleep.

 The room also has an ensuite bathroom with a walk-in shower and a bath tub in the room (not all rooms have a bath tub so request one if you want one).

 The brochure will tell you the tall Georgian windows offer views over the hotel’s garden but the our experience was viewing the neighbours gardens and the hotel car park.
 If you wanting views your probably better off asking for a room at the front of the hotel where you might see views over Great Pulteney Street and Henrietta Park.

 Where No. 15 Great Pulteney hotel really excels is the extras that you just don’t get in standard hotel.
 Each room has an LED TV with Sky channels (they give you the codes to access films and sports), a Nespresso machine and even has a Dyson hair dryer!